Seattle Whistleblower Lawyer for Retaliation and Termination

 A whistleblower is an employee who “blows the whistle” or informs on illegal workplace activity.
 Often, a whistleblower will initially notify their supervisor of the activity in hopes that the issue will be addressed.

 Unfortunately, in many cases the supervisor is either passive or reactive.
 In some cases, the supervisor may even benefit from the activity, such as if it results in increased performance goals and bonuses.
 Meanwhile, the whistleblower may see that nothing is done.
 Worse, the whistleblower may face retaliation or termination, or may be isolated as not being a “team player” as a result of their action.
 In such circumstances, the whistleblower may turn to the government for help.
+It is also advisable to consult with experienced whistleblower lawyer Steve Teller to learn about additional legal protections.

 Typical Violations that May Lead to Whistleblower Action